-This is where Homebiotic Environmental spray comes in to create a population of beneficial microbes within your home.
+This is where Homebiotic Probiotic Spray comes in to create a population of beneficial microbes within your home.
 Include Homebiotic as a treatment at the end of your regular natural cleaning routine to create a barrier of probiotic protection on surfaces in your home, keeping them clean long after chores are done.

 3. Take Pathogen-Killing Medicine Only When Absolutely Required